- Season Passes & Online Purchasing

 Hosmer Brook Trail: Accessed from behind the Big T-Bar base and up the north (right) side of Spinnaker trail to signs.
 About 1.5 mile “lollipop” loop.

-The Other Snowshoe Trail: Starts to the left of the Tubing Hill.
+The Other Snowshoe Trail: Starts to the left of Slip.
 Follow snowshoe signs up steep grade to the plateau where it largely follows next to the Nordic Loop.
 2.5- mile “lollipop” loop.

 During normal Snow Bowl operating hours the Rental Shop has several pairs of snowshoes for rent and maps for the trails.